 Sesame seed oil has been covered previously on the site.
 It’s an excellent oil for greying hair as well as protecting the hair from the sun’s UV rays.
-Read more on how to use it for hair HERE.

-Sesame oil is derived from sesame seeds and has a strong nutty flavor.
-If unfamiliar with the smell, you might find it overpowering initially but it’s not an unpleasant smell.
-It is a popular ingredient in Asian cooking.
+If you are unfamiliar with the smell, you might find it overpowering initially.
+Sesame seed oil is a popular ingredient in Asian cooking.

 What Are the Benefits of Sesame Seed Oil?

-Low vitamin K levels can also lead to weak hair at the minimum and hair loss if not addressed.
+Low vitamin K levels can also lead to weak hair at the minimum and significant hair loss if not addressed.

-- Sesame seed oil contains sesamol and sesamin, fatty acids that support cardiovascular health and lowers cholesterol levels.
+Sesame seed oil contains sesamol and sesamin, fatty acids that support cardiovascular health and lowers cholesterol levels.

-- The sesamol contained in the oil is a very powerful antioxidant that protects the cells from damage that could lead to more serious diseases.
+The sesamol contained in the oil is a very powerful antioxidant that protects the cells from damage that could lead to more serious diseases.